mahfuz225bd/php_crud_practice/README.md

    - Connect DB
    - $result = (Execute SQL query and get data)
-   - while loop on the condition of $row = $result->fetch_assoc() though target html view element \w $row[column_name]
+   - while loop on the condition of $row = $result->fetch_assoc() though target html view element \w $row['column_name']

-6. Create insert.php following steps:
+6. Create and code to insert.php following steps:

    - Get form data using $\_POST
    - Make SQL query string
    - Execute the SQL query
    - Go to home page

-7. Create delete.php following steps:
+7. Create and code to delete.php following steps:

    - Get id using $\_GET
    - Make SQL query string
    - Execute the SQL query
    - Go to home page

-8. Create edit.php following steps:
+8. Create and code to edit.php following steps:

    - Create a new form
    - Get data from DB following by id